Festo-se/cyclonedx-editor-validator/docs/source/usage/list.rst

     * of the components in the sbom using the ``components`` operation.

     The information can be displayed as a text file or in csv format.
-    The information of the metadata component can be excluded using the ``--skip-metadata`` flag.

 Output Format